sjvrijn/sjvrijn.github.io/_posts/2019-09-28-how-to-timeit.md

 ### Setup required
+To add some initial setup such as imports or variable declarations, we can use the `-s` option:

+{% highlight bash %}
+$ python3 -m timeit -s 'pass' 'pass'
+100000000 loops, best of 3: 0.00856 usec per loop
+{% endhighlight %}

+The setup *does* come before the statement to test in this case, so that makes it a bit more intuitive to read.

 {% highlight bash %}
 $ python -m timeit -s 'text = "sample string"; char = "g"' 'char in text'